How Heart Conditions Can Be Inherited

 - You can get your own genetic testing kit here that will be reviewed by a qualified doctor.

 Genetic research is thriving.
-New methods are being developed that are faster, less invasive, and even more reliable.
+New methods are being developed that are faster, less invasive and even more reliable.
 Genes involved in disease processes are being scrutinised and worked into tests.
 The BHF is one of the largest contributors to cardiovascular research in the UK.
-If you would like to read more about their work, please click here.

 If you would like to get your own genetic test with doctor reviewed genetic insight please click here.